 This manual provides information and procedures to safely operate and maintain the Magnum Power Products LLC unit.
 For your own safety and protection from physical injury, carefully read, understand, and observe the safety instructions described in this manual.
 Keep a copy of this manual with the unit at all times.
-The information contained in this manual was based on machines in production at the time of publication.
-Magnum Power Products LLC reserves the right to change any portion of this information without notice.

 Read all of the manuals included with the unit.
 Each manual details specific information regarding items such as setup, use and service requirements.
 An engine operator's manual provides detailed operation and maintenance procedures for the engine.
-Additional copies of the engine operator's manual are available from the engine manufacturer.